Your questions answered

 -

-Yes — all counselling is fully confidential, in accordance with BACP guidelines.
+Yes — all counselling is confidential, in accordance with BACP guidelines.

 -